Bluehost Review: Is It the Best Host for Your Site? | 2023

 The best indication of a secure website is an SSL (Secure Sockets Layer) certificate.
 SSL certificates let users know that any information they share on your site will be safe, and these certificates are indicated by the padlock icon and the “https” at the beginning of a web address.

 Every Bluehost plan comes with a free SSL certificate, so you never have to worry about visitors getting a warning that your site is insecure.
-For more advanced security, you can also purchase a premium SSL certificate at $49.99/year.
+For more advanced security, you can also purchase a premium SSL certificate from $49.99 per year.
 This would be a worthy investment for ecommerce sites, or any site where users will be logging in with a username and password and/or providing sensitive information (like credit card details).

 Other free Bluehost security features include Spam Assassin protection, hotlink protection, and Secure Shell access.
 Basically, Bluehost includes more than enough security measures to get a standard site off the ground – but if you’re looking to scale your site or sell online, you may want to invest in a few extras.